 - Bad weather or recession is hurting the overall industry – not just the company

-- Complaints on the rise about Salespeople mispricing a product/service
+- Complaints on the rise about Salespeople not pricing a a product/service correctly

 - A spike in shop floor accidents related to the new assembly plant